The AI That Helped Catch Itself: Consent Bypass via Indirect Script Execution

 - Collaboration (Human + AI finding blind spots together)

-python,bash,node,ruby, etc.) - Extract and read the script being executed
+python,bash,node, etc.) - Extracts and reads scripts being executed